awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.md

 You can only create migration rules for different source and target database engines\.

 You can create migration rules that perform the following tasks:
++ Add, remove, or replace a prefix
++ Add, remove, or replace a suffix
++ Change column collation
 + Change data type
 + Move objects
 + Rename objects
-+ Add, remove, or replace a prefix
-+ Add, remove, or replace a suffix

 You can create migration rules for the following objects:
 + Database
 + Schema
 + Table
 + Column

 ### Creating migration rules<a name="CHAP_Converting.MigrationRules.Map"></a>